 In this section

 The immigrant health service includes a weekly outpatient clinic (Mondays 13:00 - 17:00 at desk A5), patient consultations, education for service providers and work in policy development.
-The service is supported by the Victorian Government Department of Health, including support for the refugee health fellow program.
+The service is supported by the Victorian Government Department of Health and Human Services, including support for the refugee health fellow program.

 We provide a comprehensive approach to physical and mental health for children and young people who arrived as refugees or seeking asylum.
-The clinic provides a multidisciplinary assessment service for recently arrived children of a refugee background, including medical and education/developmental assessment, oral health assessment and health promotion, immunisations, Mantoux testing and administration of Vitamin D as needed.
+The clinic provides a multidisciplinary assessment service for children of a refugee background, including medical and education/developmental assessment, mental health/psychiatry assessment, oral health assessment and health promotion, catch-up vaccinations, Mantoux testing and administration of Vitamin D as needed.
 Asylum seeker children and children in community or held detention are also seen.
-Post-arrival health screening can be provided if required.
+Post-arrival health screening and age assessment can be provided if required.

-All children within a family can be seen at the same visit to minimise trip to the hospital.
-In addition every attempt is made to combine appointments for other services (such as eye review and audiology) with clinic times.
+All children within a family can be seen at the same visit to minimise trips to the hospital.
+In addition, every attempt is made to combine appointments for other services (such as eye review and audiology) with clinic times.
 A detailed summary is provided for the referring doctor with an ongoing plan for management; families receive a copy of this letter.
 The service is free of charge for all refugee and asylum seeker children.

-We have affiliated services in Footscray (CoHealth), Craigieburn (partnership with Northern Hospital), Darebin (Plenty Valley Community Health) and Ringwood (EACH) - please see contact details for these services if needed.
+We have affiliated services in Footscray (CoHealth), Craigieburn (in partnership with Northern Hospital), Darebin (Plenty Valley Community Health) and Ringwood (EACH) - please see contact details for these services if needed.

 Referrals should be clearly marked to Immigrant health clinic (attention Helen Milton) and can be sent through the normal outpatient referrals process.
 Please include the following information: